 - Motivate and participate in scientific research that serves the public interest.

 - Act as a watchdog for regulations that could lead to increased use of toxics.

 - Promote policy and purchasing decisions to reduce the use of classes of harmful chemicals.

 Founder and Executive Director

-Arlene Blum Ph.D., chemist, author, and mountaineer is a Visiting Scholar in Chemistry at UC Berkeley and Executive Director of the Green Science Policy Institute.
-The Institute’s work has contributed to reducing the use of flame retardants and other harmful chemicals in consumer products worldwide.
+Arlene Blum Ph.D., chemist, author, and mountaineer is a Research Associate in Chemistry at UC Berkeley and Executive Director of the Green Science Policy Institute.
 Blum led the first American ascent of Annapurna I; the Great Himalayan Traverse across the mountain regions of Bhutan, Nepal, and India; and hiked the length of the European Alps with her baby daughter on her back.
-Her current “mountain” is to work with decision makers in business and government to produce and purchase products with safer chemicals for a healthier planet.
+Her current “mountain” is to work with decision makers in business and government to reduce the use of classes of chemicals of concern for healthier products, people and planet.

 More info: www.arleneblum.com and www.greensciencepolicy.org/primer

 Avery graduated from Harvard University with a B.A. in Chemistry in 2011, and completed a Master’s in Chemistry at the University of California, Berkeley in 2013.
 Avery currently leads policy work on flammability standards for furniture and insulation at the Institute.
 Before joining the GSP team, Avery conducted research at Lawrence Berkeley National Laboratory and the National Renewable Energy Laboratory.